Cooperation outside Europe

 Every year, data protection supervisory authorities from all over the world come together for consultations during the Global Privacy Assembly (GPA).
 This conference is also partly accessible to representatives from the business sector, NGOs and science.

 The GPA has several working groups, in which consultations on specific topics take place throughout the year.
-For example:
+The AP is represented in the following working groups:

 For more information, see the website of the Global Privacy Assembly.